Previous: 1860s-1950s | 1960s-1980s

 Pursuing Continued Excellence

 Supporting her priorities was the opening of the Eli and Edythe Broad Center of Regeneration Medicine and Stem Cell Research at UCSF’s Parnassus campus in 2011.
 The center brings stem cell scientists together under one roof, enhancing their collaborative efforts in developing novel treatments for such diseases as diabetes, cardiovascular disease, Parkinson’s disease, HIV/AIDS and cancer.

-In addition, the children’s hospital was renamed UCSF Benioff Children’s Hospital in honor of the donors of a major gift toward a new facility at Mission Bay designed specifically for children and their families, and the Parnassus campus celebrated the opening of the Kirkham Child Care Center, the University's fourth child care facility.
+In addition, the children’s hospital was renamed UCSF Benioff Children’s Hospital in honor of Marc and Lynne Benioff, who donated $100 million toward a new facility at Mission Bay designed specifically for children and their families.